-All of these concepts are modeled in a narrative specified in the language $\mathcal{L}(ND)$ . $\mathcal{L}(ND)$ is a high-level extendable macro language which provides support to the knowledge engineer when constructing narratives and permits specification of narratives at a higher level of abstraction than logical statements.
+$\mathcal{L}(ND)$ is a high-level extendable macro language which provides support to the knowledge engineer when constructing narratives and permits specification of narratives at a higher level of abstraction than logical statements.
 An extendable translation function is provided which translates narratives specified in $\mathcal{L}(ND)$ into 1st- and 2nd-order logical theories.

-One of the fundamental problems in developing logics for reasoning about action and change has been in finding both representational and computationally efficient ways to encode the fact that there is a great deal of invariant structure in the world at a particular level of abstraction in which agents often describe and reason about the world.
+One of the fundamental problems in developing logics for reasoning about action and change has been in finding both representational and computationally efficient ways to encode the fact that there is a great deal of invariant structure in the world at a particular level of abstraction in which agents often reason about and describe the world.
 Even though the world is often dynamic and changing, from the perspective of an agent functioning in the world, properties and relations among entities are more often than not inert.
 On the other hand, there are often reasons for features in the world to change or reasons that provide the possibility for change.
 Many of these are obvious.
 For example, if an agent executes a physical action, the intent is usually to change some aspect of the world to the agent's advantage in completing a task.
 Others are less obvious, for example the subtle ramifications and aftereffects of an action.
-Developing theories of action and change is very much about identifying and representing normative rules which capture invariant and noninvariant epistemic and physical structure in environments in which agents are embedded and in which they operate.
+Developing theories of action and change is very much about identifying and representing normative rules which capture invariant and non-invariant epistemic and physical structure in environments in which agents are embedded and in which they operate.

 Many of the representational and computational problems associated with modeling action and change have been given names, such as the frame, ramification and qualification problems, while others have not.
 Many useful techniques for capturing normative behavior have also been developed such as default reasoning.
-The principal intuition used in the development of TAL to deal with many of these issues is very simple to state, but quite difficult to make operational in an efficient manner in a logical formalism such as TAL.
+The principle intuition used in the development of TAL to deal with many of these issues is very simple to state, but quite difficult to make operational in an efficient manner in a logical formalism such as TAL.